-- "shoot, stab, cut, or wound" or by any means cause "bodily injury" to another person,
+- shoot, stab, cut, or wound or by any means causes bodily injury to another person,

-- "with the intent to maim, disfigure, disable, or kill" to be convicted of this offense.
+- with the intent to maim, disfigure, disable, or kill

 For purposes of this statute, bodily injury can be inflicted simply by striking with fists or other body parts, in other words, a weapon need not be used.